 If you're looking for an epic honeymoon, it's hard to top this 12-night tour along the Golmud to Lhasa railway, 600 miles of track at an altitude of more than 13,000 feet, passing through the breathtaking Himalayan Mountains.
 The journey begins in Lhasa, the storied capital of Tibet, moving through the Qinghai Province (visit the Tibetan Buddhist monastery of Ta'er Si) and the Hexi Corridor (see the Westernmost fortress of the Great Wall) before crossing the Tangula Pass, the world's highest railway—at a staggering 16,640 feet above sea level (safe to say this train is not for the faint of heart).

 Belmond Royal Scotsman, Scotland

-Seeing your new husband in a skirt may not be #goals (or maybe it is), but we guarantee the two- to seven-night journey through Scotland's Grand West Highland—which includes a black-tie evening requiring male passengers to don traditional tartan kilts—won't disappoint.
-(Bonus: If you book with Vacations By Rail, they'll gift you a kilt so you can remember this Scottish experience forever.)
-Couples looking for privacy will appreciate the 40-person maximum, while outdoorsy folks can get their kicks during activities such as clay pigeon shooting, highland safaris, fishing, rounds of golf, and tours of traditional whisky distilleries, historic castles, and grand country estates.
+Seeing your new husband in a skirt may not be #goals (or maybe it is), but we guarantee the two- to seven-night journey through Scotland's Grand West Highland—which includes a black-tie evening requiring male passengers to don traditional tartan kilts—won't disappoint (bonus: if you book with Vacations By Rail, they'll gift you a kilt so you can remember this Scottish experience forever).
+Couples looking for privacy will appreciate the 40-person maximum, while outdoorsy folks can get their kicks during activities such as clay pigeon shooting, highland safaris, fishing, rounds of golf, and tours of traditional whiskey distilleries, historic castles, and grand country estates.